OkeyDokeyGnocchi/logs_analysis_project/README.md

   `psql -d news -f newsdata.sql` to create necessary tables and populate the database.

-~~This program runs slowly and in the real-world (in production) would benefit from optimization to increase the query speeds.
-From my research I found that this results from the use of the "LIKE" comparison which, according to the information I could find, is a costly operation in Postgresql.
-However, I did not see any valid, working recommendations for its replacement (I'm sure it exists, I just couldn't find it).~~ This has been corrected thanks to the reviewer who ran through this the first time around.
-No clue if it'll be you reading this, but seriously, many thanks to you.
-This code is way, way better because of you, and I learned some awesome new things!
-Seriously, thank you.

 The program is built on three (3) functions:

 * __italic__most_popular_article()__italic__ queries the database by a count of the